bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 Global functions:

 > dir(object)
->> Returns a list of the names of all properties of the object.
+>> Returns a list of the names of all properties of the object in alphabetical order.

 Member functions: